AntoineAssal/Postman-Challenges/30-Day-Challenge/Day-08-Running-Collections/MySolution/README.md

 });
 ```
 <br>
-3. Now we want to get one user who is a female and french.
+3. Now we want to get one user who is a female and French.

 Created new `GET` request called `get french user` in the folder.